leethomason/tinyxml2/readme.md

 TinyXML-1 vs. TinyXML-2
 -----------------------

-Which should you use?
+TinyXML-2 is now the focus of all development, well tested, and your best choice unless you have a requirement to maintain TinyXML-1 code.

 TinyXML-2 uses a similar API to TinyXML-1 and the same rich test cases.
 But the implementation of the parser is completely re-written to make it more appropriate for use in a game.
 It uses less memory, is faster, and uses far fewer memory allocations.